loganmay/robobull/readme.md

 The full details for the project can be found on Devpost: https://devpost.com/software/cpr-and-fist

+## Prizes
+CPR&FIST was the winner of the MongoDB prize for best use of MongoDB

 ## UI w/o Graph
 ![Image of Robobull](http://logan-may.com/wp-content/uploads/2017/04/cprandfist_2.png)

 ## What I did
-I wrote the node server and the React with bootstrap frontend, which I've shared here.
+I wrote the node server to pull the data from mongo.
+I also wrote and designed the React with bootstrap frontend, which I've shared here.